spotinst/help/src/docs/ocean/tools-and-integrations/grafana-dashboard.md

 # Grafana Dashboard

+This topic describes the integration of Ocean with Grafana and Prometheus to help you identify and investigate real-life anomalies in Spot-managed clusters.

+## Prometheus and Grafana

+Prometheus and Grafana are among the most popular observability stacks in the market, especially within the DevOps community.
+Prometheus is a robust monitoring and alerting toolkit that scrapes and stores time series data, providing real-time insights into various metrics within your cluster.

+Grafana enhances Prometheus by offering powerful data visualization capabilities, allowing you to create informative and interactive dashboards.

+In Kubernetes environments, where the dynamic nature of workloads and infrastructure demands continuous monitoring, the Prometheus and Grafana stack is invaluable.
+It provides deep visibility into the performance, health, and cost-effectiveness of your Kubernetes clusters, enabling proactive management and optimization.

 ## Spot Ocean Scaling and Cost Optimization Dashboard

-Spot Ocean Scaling and Cost Optimization Dashboard provides real-time insights into the scaling, cost, usage, and right-sizing activities managed by Spot Ocean within your Kubernetes cluster.
+The Ocean scaling and cost optimization dashboard provides real-time insights into the scaling, cost, usage, and right-sizing activities managed by Ocean within your Kubernetes cluster.
 It displays node provisioning, optimization, cost efficiency, and recovery operations metrics.

-The visualizations help you understand how Spot Ocean dynamically manages Kubernetes cluster resources to ensure optimal performance, cost savings, and high availability.
+Visualizations can help you understand how Ocean dynamically manages Kubernetes cluster resources to ensure optimal performance, cost savings, and high availability.
 Key actions such as scale-ups, scale-downs, node replacements, and manual interventions are highlighted to give a comprehensive view of your cluster's operational status and health.

-The visualizations include comprehensive data on compute, storage, and networking expenses, helping you monitor and optimize cloud spending.
-Visualizations highlight the cost distribution across different resource types and track usage patterns over time.
+Visualizations include data on compute, storage, and networking expenses, helping you monitor and optimize cloud spending.
+They also highlight the cost distribution across different resource types and track usage patterns over time.

 ### Dashboard Benefits

-The information in the Spot Ocean Scaling and Cost Optimization Dashboard lets you make informed decisions about resource allocation, identify cost-saving opportunities, and ensure efficient utilization of cloud infrastructure.
-The dashboard also enables evaluating Ocean's right-sizing capability, demonstrating how efficient resource adjustments contribute to cost reduction while maintaining optimal cluster performance.
+The scaling and cost optimization dashboard data helps you make informed decisions about resource allocation, identify cost-saving opportunities, and ensure efficient utilization of cloud infrastructure.
+The dashboard also supports Ocean right-sizing evaluations, showing how efficient resource adjustments contribute to cost reduction while maintaining optimal cluster performance.

-[Spot Ocean](https://spot.io/product/ocean/) manages the scaling of the Kubernetes data plane, and the data generated in the process can be valuable for monitoring your containerized environment.
-Using well-defined [Prometheus metrics](https://docs.spot.io/ocean/tools-and-integrations/prometheus/) to monitor Ocean helps you understand cluster scaling and debug any issues that may arise.
-In addition, you can build alerts based on the metrics to address issues in real time and track important trends on a dashboard of different Ocean metrics.
+[Ocean](https://spot.io/product/ocean/) manages the scaling of the Kubernetes data plane, and the data generated in the process can be valuable for monitoring your containerized environment.

+Using well-defined [Prometheus metrics](https://docs.spot.io/ocean/tools-and-integrations/prometheus/) to monitor Ocean provides insights into cluster scaling and debugging.
+You can also build alerts based on the metrics to address issues in real-time and track trends on a dashboard with different Ocean metrics.

 Ocean maintains an official set of metrics, natively scrapable by Prometheus.
 This set of metrics helps build a 360-degree view of Ocean’s actions while providing application-driven infrastructure.